sskorokhodov/calvest/README.md

 tasks in a calendar app.

-The process of manually transferring tasks from the calendar to Harvest is time-consuming, erorr prone, and tedeous. **calvest** is a command-line tool designed to transform data in iCalendar (`.ics`) format into a structured CSV file that can be imported into Harvest.
+The process of manually transferring tasks from the calendar to Harvest is time-consuming, erorr prone, and tedious. **calvest** is a command-line tool designed to transform data in iCalendar (`.ics`) format into a structured CSV file that can be imported into Harvest.